Branson determined to find cause of Virgin spaceship crash, pilots identified

 Friday’s accident marked the fourth fatality in Scaled’s SpaceShipTwo development effort.
 In 2007, a fuel tank exploded, killing three Scaled employees.

+“While not a NASA mission, the pain of this (new)tragedy will be felt by all the men and women who have devoted their lives to exploration,” NASA, the U.S. space agency, said in a statement.

-Additional reporting by Lucy Nicholson in Mojave, California, Victoria Cavaliere in Seattle and Curtis Skinner in San Francisco, Writing by Alex Dobuzinskis,; Editing by Jeremy Gaunt, Chizu Nomiyama & Kim Coghill
+Additional reporting by Victoria Cavaliere in Seattle and Curtis Skinner in San Francisco, Writing by Alex Dobuzinskis,; Editing by Jeremy Gaunt and Chizu Nomiyama